MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-player.md

 # Holographic Remoting Player

 >[!IMPORTANT]
 >Holographic Remoting for HoloLens 2 is a major version change.
-[Host applications for **HoloLens (1st gen)**](add-holographic-remoting.md) must use NuGet package version **1.x.x** and [host applications for **HoloLens 2**](holographic-remoting-create-host.md) must use **2.x.x**.
-This implies that host applications written for HoloLens 2 are not compatible with HoloLens (1st gen) and vice versa.
+[Remote applications for **HoloLens (1st gen)**](add-holographic-remoting.md) must use NuGet package version **1.x.x** and [remote applications for **HoloLens 2**](holographic-remoting-create-host.md) must use **2.x.x**.
+This implies that remote applications written for HoloLens 2 are not compatible with HoloLens (1st gen) and vice versa.

-The Holographic Remoting Player is a companion app that connects to PC apps and games that support Holographic Remoting.
+The [Holographic Remoting Player](https://www.microsoft.com/p/holographic-remoting-player/9nblggh4sv40) is a companion app that connects to PC apps and games that support Holographic Remoting.
 Holographic Remoting streams holographic content from a PC to your Microsoft HoloLens in real-time, using a Wi-Fi connection.

 The Holographic Remoting Player can only be used with PC apps that are specifically designed to support Holographic Remoting.